It's 'Our Fault': Nextdoor CEO Takes Blame For Deleting Of Black Lives Matter Posts

 It is a change that some Nextdoor users have demanded.
 In an online petition, they criticized the app's "murky" guidelines for content moderation, which users said led to abuse and the silencing of Black voices.

-In response to Nextdoor's commitments, the Minneapolis-based group Neighbors for More Neighbors, which helped organize the petition, applauded the news but remained cautious.
+In response to Nextdoor's commitments, the Atlanta-based group Neighbors for More Neighbors, which helped organize the petition, applauded the news but remained cautious.

 "This is a positive step towards creating a true community forum where all people in our neighborhoods feel safe to participate," said activist Andrea Cervone with the group.
 "We will be keeping an eye on the company to make sure they continue forward and fulfill these public commitments."